How Much Does It Cost to Paint the Exterior of a House in 2025?

 Climate

-The climate impacts the type of paint, the working conditions, and the cost.
-Working in adverse conditions, such as extreme heat or cold, can increase labor costs by 50%.
-Additionally, specialist paint, such as that used in storm-prone climates to withstand repeated batterings from bad weather, storm damage, and moisture damage, is up to twice as expensive as standard exterior paint.
+Your local climate impacts the type of paint needed, the working conditions, and the overall cost.
+Working in extreme heat or cold can increase labor costs by 50%.
+Additionally, if you live in a storm-prone area, you might need specialized paint that can withstand bad weather and moisture damage, which can be up to twice as expensive as standard exterior paint.

 Paint Quality